 So then, the compressor can effectively “look ahead” of the delayed input signal, reacting according to the sidechain and acting more instantaneously on the delayed signal.

-These phase issues can be corrected in most digital audio workstations via delay compensation so as to avoid any phase or sync issues.
+These phase issues can be corrected in most digital audio workstations via delay compensation to avoid phase or sync issues.

-DIY lookahead can be manually produced by following this proceedure:
+DIY lookahead can be manually produced by following this procedure: